Hit and Run Indianapolis Accident Lawyers

 Imprisonment from 6 months-2.5 years and a fine of up to $10,000

 Imprisonment from 2-12 years and a fine of up to $10,000

 Hit-and-run while under the influence, causing serious, catastrophic, or fatal injury

 Imprisonment from 10-30 years and a fine of up to $10,000

 There are also other penalties for hit-and-run drivers apart from the criminal charges outlined above.
 In some cases, the driver’s insurance premiums can as much as double after an accident of this type.
 The driver may have trouble getting insurance.
 The state may require that you file an SR-22.
 This is proof of future financial responsibility and may be imposed for a variety of reasons for up to five (5) years.
 A valid SR22 form must remain on file with the BMV for the duration of the required period.

-What should you do if you have been involved in an Indianapolis hit-and-run accident?
+What should you do if you have been involved in a hit and run Indianapolis accident?

 - If there is any way to see and remember the other driver’s license plate number, do so.